cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Ancestry_Analysis/README.md

 ![Predicted Ancestry by Sample Type](predicted_ancestry_by_sample_type.png "Predicted Ancestry by Sample Type")

+The above plot shows frequencies of reported race per sample type, with supervised ADMIXTURE predictions (AMR/EUR) for “White/Caucasian” individuals.
+ADMIXTURE assignments always matched reported race, but if there was no reported race and no QC Array data for a particular sample (or if the reported race was “Other”), those samples were not included in this plot.

 There are additional benchmarks for the ancestry prediction process on [this page](https://github.com/cwarden45/QCarray_SuperPop/tree/master/1000_Genomes_Benchmarks), within the code to make the super-population assignments.